iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Probability Measures.md

 >       \text{(ii)}&\quad A_i \in \mathcal{F} \implies \mu (\cup_i A_i) = \sum_{i}^{}\mu(A_i),
 > \end{aligned}
 > $$
 where $\mathcal F$ is a set of set, denoting all the subsets of $\Omega$.
 And for the second conditions, we have a sequence of finite, or countable many infinite elements from the probability spaces.
-Notice that the nonneativity of measure is included in the first condition.
+Notice that the non-neativity of measure is included in the first condition.

 **Remarks**